 Through the Federal Emergency Management Agency's (FEMA) National Hurricane Program, the Corps and FEMA work with the National Oceanic and Atmospheric Administration (NOAA) to conduct hurricane evacuation studies with the ultimate goal of helping local communities understand their evacuation timeline.
-The Philadelphia District is undertaking a multi-year project to update the Delaware Hurricane Evacuation Study (HES); partnering with the Delaware Emergency Management Agency (DEMA) and all storm-affected counties.
-In FY19, the Philadelphia District will kick off the Vulnerability Analysis and Evacuation Zone Delineation.
+The Philadelphia District is undertaking a multi-year project to update the Delaware Hurricane Evacuation Study (HES); partnering with the Delaware Emergency Management Agency (DEMA) and all three counties.
+In FY20, the Philadelphia District will use the completed Vulnerability Analysis to perform a Transportation Analysis utilizing the RtePM program.

-New Jersey
+New Jersev